 Henry Tudor had risen to the throne of England as King Henry VII in August of 1485.
 His Lancastrian hereditary claim to the throne was dubious but he had gained it by right of conquest at the Battle of Bosworth when King Richard III was killed.
 Henry married the daughter of King Edward IV, Elizabeth of York and by 1489, they had a young son named Arthur.
 Henry needed allies to solidify his dynastic hold on the crown.

 At the same time, Queen Isabella of Castile and her husband King Ferdinand of Aragon were on the rise as an international power.
 They were conducting a successful war to expel the Muslims from Granada and convincingly working to integrate all the kingdoms on the Iberian Peninsula under a powerful central government.
-They were looking for allies to ward off any threat from King Louis XI of France on their northern border.
+They were looking for allies to ward off any threat from King Louis XI of France and then his successor Charles VIII on their northern border.
 And they had a young daughter, Catherine who was about the same age as King Henry’s son Arthur.
 The possibility of a marriage was proposed.
 Preliminary discussions in London had been more than satisfactory for both parties.
 Isabella agreed to receive an embassy from England.

 In February of 1489, King Henry VII’s ambassadors made their way south from London and after several weeks of waiting on favorable winds, they finally sailed and landed in the Asturias area of Spain.
 They journeyed across land for several weeks, staying in the houses of merchants on their way to Valladolid where they heard Isabella and Ferdinand held court.
 They finally arrived in Medina del Campo and waited for a summons.
 On March 14th at around dusk, they were brought by torchlight to a great hall where “the kings”, Isabella and Ferdinand were sitting alongside each other framed by a tapestry woven of cloth of gold and adorned with the quartered arms of Castile and Aragon.
 Both monarchs wore robes of cloth of gold trimmed with sable.